-That’s it, if you love food Siem Reap offers a wide choice of food and cuisines for every taste and budget.
-From local Cambodian specialties to pizza, French Cuisine, Indian, Grill, Sushi etc….
+That’s it if you love food Siem Reap offers a wide choice of food and cuisines for every taste and budget.
+From local Cambodian specialities to pizza, French Cuisine, Indian, Grill, Sushi etc….

 There are thousands of restaurants and bars located in the central area of the Old Market and the new Night Market.
 Every street and every small alley is covered with restaurants.

 While we were in Siem Reap, we visited several of these restaurants.
 I like to eat different foods, variety is very important.
 I am indeed a foodie, I love food.

 Here are 4 great restaurants in Siem Reap.